levifussell/forging_new_worlds/README.md

+## Forging new worlds
-## Forging New Worlds: high-resolution synthetic galaxies with chained generative adversarial networks  ##
+### High-resolution synthetic galaxies with chained generative adversarial networks

-Suplementary code for the paper, **Forging new worlds: high-resolution synthetic galaxies with chained generative adversarial networks** found [here](https://arxiv.org/pdf/1811.03081.pdf).
+This repository contains supplementary code for the paper _Forging new worlds: high-resolution synthetic galaxies with chained generative adversarial networks_, a pre-print version which can be found on arXiv [arXiv:1811.03081](https://arxiv.org/abs/1811.03081).

-Currently this repository only contains models for generating galaxies using our chained GAN model.
-Future code for training the model will be available soon.
+At the moment, this repository only provides the trained models for generating galaxies using our chained GAN model.
+The code necessary for training the models from scratch with your own galaxy datasets will be available soon.